Health & Wellness

 And, much like the ways in which the aging human populace has influenced everything from social security to health care, elderly animals are impacting the zoo’s infrastructure.
 There are fewer spaces for breeding, because elderly animals are living in them.
 And all the zoo habitats need to be adaptable to every stage of an animal’s life.

-“Animals living longer, healthier, happier lives is a trend we’ve been seeing for a long time, at least as far back as the ’80s,” says John Sykes, the clinical department head for wildlife conservation at the Bronx Zoo, who also serves as chair of the Animal Health Committee for the Association of Zoos & Aquariums (AZA).
+“Animals living longer, healthier, happier lives is a trend we’ve been seeing for a long time, at least as far back as the ’80s,” says Dr. John Sykes, a Bronx Zoo veterinarian, who also serves as chair of the Animal Health Committee for the Association of Zoos & Aquariums (AZA).
 “We are learning a lot more about how to care for them in their older years and how to keep animals happier and more comfortable for a longer period of time.
 That’s a great problem to have, but it does present us with new challenges.
 We have to think about how to care for the individuals and the populations as a whole—and sometimes those needs are synergistic and sometimes they are in conflict.”

 At The Maryland Zoo, founded in 1876 and the third oldest zoological park in the United States, a significant number of the mega-fauna—that’s the term for large animals—are living well above the life expectancy for their species.
 Though zoo employees like to joke that the oldest living mammal is an animal specialist named Bill who has worked there since the 1960s, when it comes to the non-human mammals, there are quite a few geriatrics in their charge.